emwap/stream-paper/paper.md

 withBuf    :: Buffer a -> (Array Int a -> b) -> IO b
 ~~~

-The function `initBuffer` creates a new buffer, `putBuf` adds a new
+The function `initBuffer` creates a new buffer, and `putBuf` adds a new
 element while discarding the oldest element.
 The programmer can get an
 immutable view of the current contents of the buffer in a local scope
 by using `withBuf`.
 The function `withBuf` can be implemented without